TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

    The ensuing small-scaled database accesses reduce the performance and will cause the exact opposite of what you wanted to achieve with the lazy-loading.

-The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Cascade("remove")` causes if the organization is deleted, the offers will also be deleted immediately.
-Extbase usually leaves all child objects persist unchanged.
+The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Cascade("remove")` has the effect that, if an organization is deleted, its offers will also be deleted immediately.
+Extbase usually leaves all child objects' persistence unchanged.

 Besides these two, there are a few more annotations available, which will be used in other contexts (e.g., in the controller).
 For the complete list of all Extbase